NanoCyberSol/SigmaGPT/README.md

 # Anything else ChatGPT is generating should be removed.
 3. This is a pre-alpha release.
 It was meant for research purposeses only!
 4. Please don't hesitate to report problems/requests/ideas/improvments
+5. Also, we do not take any responsibility on anything starnge ChatGPT might produce.
+Results vary!

 License
 The ChatGPT Sigma Conversion script is licensed under the GNU GPL V3 License.
 See LICENSE for more information.